Emilio Reuben

-Moisés Emilio Reuben was a Canadian soccer player who played as a striker.
+Moisés Emilio Reuben (2 February 1913 – 20 June 1988) was a Canadian soccer player who played as a striker.

 Career

-Reuben played in Argentina, Brazil, Colombia and Uruguay for Vélez Sársfield, Independiente, Lanús, Flamengo, Deportivo Cali and Racing Club de Montevideo.
+Reuben played in Argentina, Brazil, Uruguay, Chile and Colombia for Vélez Sársfield, Independiente, Lanús, Flamengo, Santiago National, Deportivo Cali, Racing Club de Montevideo, among others.
 On 5 September 1948, Reuben scored two goals as Deportivo Cali defeated Atlético Municipal 4–1 to record their first victory in the 1948 Campeonato Profesional, the first season of Colombia's top-flight football league.

+His last club was Audax Italiano in 1950.